Best Controllers For Racing Games & Sim Racing: 2024 Buyer’s Guide

 If you are looking at buying a high-end sim rig, you will often be presented with a choice of racing wheel mounting options.
 If you’re using a direct drive racing wheel, this will often be front-mounted or side-mounted.

-As you grow as a sim racer, over time you may wish to add more elements to your sim racing cockpit.
+As you grow as a sim racer, over time, you may wish to add more elements to your sim racing cockpit.
 These could include a mount for a shifter, keyboard tray or monitor.
-It is hard to account for this when purchasing a sim rig, but try to keep an eye out for the potential to upgrade over time.
+It is hard to account for this when purchasing a sim rig, but keep an eye out for the potential to upgrade over time.

-Many sim rigs will show you which accessories can be added, and some will push you to purchase these extra items when buying your sim rig.
-Don’t worry about buying the additional accessories right away, but do keep in mind which accessories are available.
+Many sim rigs show which accessories can be added, and some push you to purchase these extra items when you buy your sim rig.
+Don’t worry about buying the additional accessories right away, but do remember which accessories are available.

 One of the additional products often available with a sim rig is an additional monitor mount.
 These allow you to mount a wide variety of gaming monitors directly to your sim rig.

-This is a great option when thinking about where you will position your sim rig.
-It often isn’t practical to position your sim rig directly in front of your desk monitor or TV as this will block it from being used in other ways.
+This is a great option when considering where to position your sim rig.
+It often isn’t practical to position your SIM rig directly in front of your desk monitor or TV, as this will block it from being used in other ways.

 Monitor mounting comes in a few different varieties.
-Many sim rigs will have the option to directly mount it to your rig.
-This is a solid option as you can ensure your monitor is always correctly positioned even if you moved your rig.
-It also allows you to position your monitor closer to your racing wheel which is beneficial to achieving the correct FOV (field of view).
+Many sim rigs allow you to mount your monitor directly to your rig.
+This is a solid option, as you can ensure your monitor is always correctly positioned even if you move your rig.
+It also allows you to position your monitor closer to your racing wheel, which is beneficial to achieving the correct FOV (field of view).

-The last area to keep an eye on when shopping for sim racing rigs in 2024 is your budget.
-This is often one of the most prominent deciding factors as it will dictate how far you can reach.
+Your budget is the last area to consider when shopping for sim racing rigs.
+This is often one of the most prominent deciding factors, as it will dictate how far you can reach and which style of sim rig you can look at.
 It is always important not to overstretch your budget, especially as sim racing can be an expensive hobby.

-I’m going to start our recommendations with our top pick for the best aluminium profile sim rig.
-This is a very crowded market with many brands and manufacturers having their own aluminium profile sim rig.
-These brands include Sim-Lab, Next Level Racing, Trak Racer and more.
+I will start my recommendations with my favourite aluminium profile (8020) sim rig.
+This is a very crowded market with many brands and manufacturers, each offering their own 8020 sim rig.
+Brands with flagship 8020 sim rigs include Sim-Lab, Next Level Racing, Trak Racer, GT Omega and more.

 The mighty Sim Lab P1-X is always at the tip of the tongue when it comes to recommending an 8020 aluminium profile sim rig.
 It is one of the most sturdy and best sim rigs available, with a host of great customisation features just like many 8020 rigs.